saucelabs/testrunner-toolkit/README.md

 #### Puppeteer Snippet:

 Our Puppeteer testrunner image exposes `browser` into the global scope which represents an instance of its [`Browser class`](https://pptr.dev/#?product=Puppeteer&version=v3.0.4&show=api-class-browser).
-The browser is will be initiated and shutdown by the testrunner setup.
+The browser will be initiated and shutdown by the testrunner setup.

 ```js
 describe('saucectl demo test', () => {